Frequently Asked Questions relating to Commission Arrangements

 You should submit any complaint to your Lender.
 Most Lenders have set up dedicated webpages and online enquiry forms to allow you to do this.
 Please click here to see a list of the contact details for the Lenders we work with.
 Your Lender will inform you of any next steps when you submit your complaint to them, however please be aware that it is unlikely that your Lender will be in a position to issue a ‘final response’ letter until after the conclusion of the pause, currently until 4th December 2025 and the outcome of the FCA review and intended redress scheme is known.

-The consultation will cover how firms should assess whether the relationship between the Lender and borrower was unfair for the purposes of our scheme and if so, what compensation should be paid.
+The consultation covers how Lenders should assess whether the relationship between the Lender and borrower was unfair for the purposes of the scheme and if so, what compensation should be paid.

 You can read more about the FCA approach and consultation on the redress scheme here.